 The Corporation has started the design and implementation phase of the project.
 The design phase involves establishing issue-specific working groups in each of the identified areas.
 The working groups establish key milestones, which include developing recommendations, analyzing financial system and internal control impact, developing significant accounting policies, and carrying out ongoing discussions with external auditors, in each area.
-The Corporation is currently determining the projected impact of adopting IFRS on its financial statements after considering the options available under IFRS 1.
+The Corporation is in the process of determining the projected impact of adopting IFRS on its opening IFRS consolidated balance sheet as at January 1, 2014, after considering the options available under IFRS 1.

-The roll-out of the changes developed in the design phase will take place during the implementation phase and involves the development of new accounting policies and accounting manuals and the associated training for the finance and operational teams, testing the effectiveness of the changes made to systems, a simulation of the financial reporting process, preparation of opening balance sheet on transition date and related reconciliations, assessing the ongoing impact on the IFRS financial statements and related disclosures.
+The roll-out of the changes developed in the design phase takes place during the implementation phase and involves the development of new accounting policies and accounting manuals and the associated training for the finance and operational teams, testing the effectiveness of the changes made to systems, a simulation of the financial reporting process, preparation of opening balance sheet on transition date and related reconciliations, assessing the ongoing impact on the IFRS financial statements and related disclosures.

 The Corporation has revised its project plan to reflect the necessary work involved in determining the impact of adopting IFRS at the new adoption date of January 1, 2015.
 The following table provides certain key activities of the changeover plan and an assessment of the Corporation's progress at this time.
 This information reflects the Corporation's most recent assumptions and expectations.
-Circumstances may arise such as changes in IFRS, regulations, or economic conditions, which would affect these assumptions or expectations.
+Circumstances may arise, such as changes in IFRS, regulations, or economic conditions, which would affect these assumptions or expectations.